 Speak with your Advisor about changing your major or if you want to declare and are currently undecided.
-You will then need to fill out a Change of Major form from the Office of Student Assistance (OSA).
+You will then need to fill out a Change of Major form (PDF) from the Office of Student Assistance (OSA).

 Your Advisor will then need to sign off on the form, in addition to a representative from the Dept. of the major you would like to declare.
 Turn this form into OSA, and check your Portal to make sure the change is reflected.